socratespap/Grabbit-1.0.3-release/README.md

 - 🟢 Add two actions.
 Action 1: Ctrl + Right Mouse for copy link.
 Action 2: Ctrl + Left mouse for open links.
 Only action with right mouse works
 - 🔴 Lifting keyboard key and no action is found for mouse only actions, is still selecting
 - 🟢 Removed unused context menu permission
+- 🔴 Not compatible with Netsuite
+- 🔴 Fix naming of buttons in Mac

 ## Features to be added